-The excruciating pain that migraines bring can last for hours or even days.
-Migraine is a common problem affecting 36 million Americans, about 12% of the population.1
+The excruciating pain that migraines bring can last for hours or even days; migraines are a common problem in the United States

-- Some people get a warning prodrome, preceding the onset of a migraine headache.
+- Some people get a warning symptom before the start of the migraine headache.

 - Many migraine sufferers can prevent a full-blown attack by recognizing and acting upon the warning signs.